rmit-teamPi/projectpi_documentation/ProjectLogs/Adrian.rst

 Week 09
 -------
+1. Networked all Raspberry Pi nodes together
+2. Setup OpenMPI, OpenSSH and NFS sharing for the SLAVE #0 Raspberry Pi.

 Week 10
 -------
+1. Portfolio
+2. Added SLAVE #1 and SLAVE #2 to the cluster.
+3. Setup OpenMPI, OpenSSH and NFS sharing for the SLAVE #1 Raspberry Pi.
+4. Setup OpenMPI, OpenSSH and NFS sharing for the SLAVE #2 Raspberry Pi.

 Week 11
 -------
 1. Portfolio
-2. Networked all Raspberry Pi nodes together
-3. Tested intercommunication between Raspberry Pi nodes
+2. Tested intercommunication between Raspberry Pi nodes

 Week 12
 -------